NCALM-UH/CODEM/docs/example.md

 ![Example Unregistered](./img/example_unregistered.png)

-## 2. Running MODEM
+## 2. Running CODEM
-We will override the default setting for the pipeline minimum resolution by using the `--min_resolution` option when running `MODEM`:
+We will override the default setting for the pipeline minimum resolution by using the `--min_resolution` option when running `CODEM`:
 ```
-(modem) pjhartze@GSE-10:~/dev/modem$ modem demo/Foundation-PointCloud.laz demo/AOI-Mesh.ply --min_resolution 2.0
+$ codem demo/Foundation-PointCloud.laz demo/AOI-Mesh.ply --min_resolution 2.0
 ╔════════════════════════════════════╗
-║               MODEM                ║
+║               CODEM                ║
 ╚════════════════════════════════════╝
 ║     AUTHORS: Preston Hartzell  &   ║
 ║     Jesse Shanahan                 ║